In the restaurant business, they say that “People eat with their eyes first.”

 The Importance of Strong Visual Merchandising

 Visual merchandising is a powerful way to cut through the noise.
 In brick-and-mortar stores and online storefronts, consumers are barraged with visual and text-based advertising.
-When there are so many products shouting “Look at me!”, it’s easy for consumers to overlook most of them.
+When there are so many products shouting “Look at me!”, it’s easy for shoppers to feel overwhelmed and overlook the majority of them.
+It’s simpler for them to keep their heads down and quickly locate the product they came in for.

 For the visual merchandiser, the job is very much a matter of starting with the architecture of the entire retail space, whether it’s a store, a website, or a mobile app.

-The ultimate role of the visual merchandiser, then, is to design spaces that combine the unique selling points of the individual products and the overall brand aesthetic in a way that communicates the value of each item and the brand as a whole.
+Once this has been determined, the ultimate role of the visual merchandiser is to design spaces that combine the unique selling points of the individual products and the overall brand aesthetic in a way that communicates the value of each item and the brand as a whole.
 It’s about orienting the customer experience across all channels in a way that conveys what you want your customers to know about your products and brand without relying on large amounts of text.

-We’re all familiar with the classic “AIDA” sales funnel: Attention, Interest, Decision, Action.
+We’re all familiar with the classic “AIDA Model” sales funnel: Attention, Interest, Decision, Action.
 Visual merchandising lives at the top of this funnel.
 It should get attention, provoke interest, and lead otherwise passive browsers deeper into the decision process.

 Consider the alternative: Every product is displayed side-by-side with little to distinguish them from one another.
 The layout of the store says nothing about the brand and makes no effort to draw the shopper in to learn more.
 Doesn’t sound like a smart strategy, does it?